- Basic Understanding of App Development

 Step 2: Research the Market and Your Audience

-With millions of apps competing on the App Store and Google Play, a great idea alone isn’t enough, thus you need solid research to stand out.
+With millions of apps competing on the App Store and Google Play, a great idea alone isn’t enough; thus, you need solid research to stand out.
 Understanding your market and audience ensures your app isn’t just appealing in theory but practical in reality.
-Hence, below you get a small gist why this research really matters and effective way of research:
+Hence, below you get a small gist of why this research really matters and an effective way of conducting research:

 Why Research Matters: